librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

 > If you're planing on running rrdcached, make sure that the path is also chmod'ed to 775 and chown'ed to librenms:librenms.

 **SELinux**
-> if you're using SELinux you need to allow nginx to write into logs directory.
+> if you're using SELinux you need to allow web server user to write into logs directory.
 > semanage tool is a part of policycoreutils-python, so if don't have it, you can install it
-> Please note that running LibreNMS with SELinux is still experimental and we cannot guarantee that everything will be working fine for now.
+> **Please note that running LibreNMS with SELinux is still experimental and we cannot guarantee that everything will be working fine for now.**

 ```bash
     yum install policycoreutils-python